syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Settings.md

 {% endhighlight  %}

-### Multiline Support for ParentBarItem in MainFrameBarManager
+## Multiline Support for ParentBarItem in MainFrameBarManager

 You can customize and display the ParentBarItem text in Multiline format by using “MultiLine” property.

 API Details:

-_Table514: Property Table_

 <table>
 <tr>